 - staying at least 1.5 m away from anyone outside of your household

 - avoiding close contact with anyone with the virus

 - keeping doors and windows open or using fans to improve airflow if you have visitors in your home.

 It’s important to be a hand-washing and personal hygiene role model.
 Your child is more likely to have good hygiene if you lead by example.

 Home hygiene to prevent the spread of COVID-19

 To get rid of any germs that might have been brought into your house, use household detergent and water or disinfectant wipes to clean frequently touched surfaces in your home.
 This includes surfaces like benchtops and doorknobs.

 Also remind your child to wash their hands when they get home.

 Face masks to prevent the spread of COVID-19

-If there’s community spread of COVID-19 in your local area, you might be asked or required to wear a face mask, shield or covering.
-Check your state and territory health department website for advice on wearing face masks.
+If there’s community spread of COVID-19 in your local area, you and/or your child might be asked or required to wear a face mask, shield or covering.
+Note that face masks aren’t recommended for children under 2 years of age.